PanikosChristou99/Diplomatic_project/README.md

 Then after its built and saved (about 7.14 GB image)

-You need to run the docker compose file by running "docker-compose -f "docker-compose.yml" up -d --build"
+You need to run the docker compose file by running "docker-compose -f "docker-compose.yml" up --build"

 And you shall have them running and communicating.